 - fine sea salt and freshly ground pepper

-Heat oven to 400 degrees.
-Spray a rimmed baking sheet with cooking spray.
+- Heat oven to 400°F. Spray a rimmed baking sheet with cooking spray.

-While asparagus cooks, whisk honey, soy sauce, garlic powder, fine sea salt and ground pepper in a small mixing bowl.
+- While asparagus cooks, whisk the honey, soy sauce, garlic powder, salt and pepper in a small mixing bowl.

 - Remove from the oven and glaze with honey mixture.
 Pop back into the oven for several minutes to caramelize.

 - If you've tried this recipe, come back and let us know how it was in the comments or ratings.

 OMG!
 The sweet honey, soy and garlic sauce on my asparagus was amazing!
 I can’t believe how much extra flavor it gives.
 Thanks so much for the recipe!